Cabbache/redditSpyBot/README.md

 ## Usage

 * `/watch <subreddit name> <optional regex>` - Add subreddit to your watchlist.
 If regex is not provided, all posts will be matched.
-If subreddit is already on the watchlist, the regex will be updated.
+If subreddit is already on the watchlist, the regex will be updated
 * `/unwatch <subreddit name>` - Remove subreddit from watchlist
 * `/list` - Show all subreddits on the watchlist
-* `/dump <reddit username>` - Gets all text a user has written in reddit and sends it as a text file.
+* `/dump <reddit username>` - Gets all text a user has written in reddit and sends it as a text file
 * `/enable` - Start polling subreddits on watchlist for posts every 5 minutes.
 (Disabled by default)
-* `/disable` - Stop polling subreddits.
+* `/disable` - Stop polling subreddits
 * `/regshow <subreddit name>` - Show regex used for a particular subreddit
-* `/regclear <subreddit name>` - Clear regex used for a subreddit to match all posts.
+* `/regclear <subreddit name>` - Clear regex used for a subreddit to match all posts
 * `/help` - Show help message